alanjones2/Alan-Jones-article-code/stgrid/draft.md

 ![](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/stgrid/images/Screenshot2x2grid.png)

-The problem is that if we were to create a, for example, 10 x 10 grid, the code would get very cumbersome.
+This works well for this simple application but if we were to create a, for example, 10 x 10 grid, the code could get very cumbersome.

 Wouldn't it be easier to create a grid that can be accessed as a two-dimesional array.
 So, instead of the explicit code that we see above, we could write something like: